Region A North Sectional Bowling

 - Ramp singles (ramp bowlers may also enter doubles and team competition as part of a traditional team)

-All singles, double and Ramp bowlers who received a Gold Medal have qualified for the State Bowling Tournament to be held at Landmark Lanes in Peoria on Saturday, December 2nd.
-Unified doubles bowling did not offer an advancement opportunity at this event.
-Region A Entries are due by Tuesday, October 31st.
-Region B, please check with your region sports staff for your entry deadline.
+Thanks to all who came out and participated!
+All bowlers who received a Gold Medal have qualified for the State Bowling Tournament to be held at Landmark Lanes in Peoria on Saturday, December 3rd.
+Region A Entries are due to by Tuesday, November 1st.
+Region B, please check with your region sports staff .
 Entry scores should be the score that the bowler received at this recent competition.